Ben Lomond National Park Camping tasmania free

 - National Park

 Ben Lomond is situated app.
 50 kilometres south east of Launceston.
 Access to Ben Lomond is via the C401, and is located app.
-13 kilomtres south from Upper Blessington.
+13 kilometres south from Upper Blessington.
 The Ben Lomond Alpine Hotel operates a licensed restaurant and 6 accommodation units (one suitable for disabled).
 These are generally heavily booked when there are suitable weekend skiing conditions.
 For bookings and opening times please telephone 6390 6199.

 Ben Lomond is a Tolkienesque of sheer dolerite cliffs, scree slopes and swirling mists.
 Winter snows attract skiers however the snow is variable and some seasons no snow falls.
-In all seasons there are lookouts and scenic walks, however it is important to note that the drive up Jacobs Ladder is very challenging, being a a steep switchback road leading to the park’s alpine heart.
-Snow Chains must be carried June–Sept by all vehices.
+In all seasons there are lookouts and scenic walks, however it is important to note that the drive up Jacobs Ladder is very challenging, being a steep switchback road leading to the park’s alpine heart.
+Snow Chains must be carried June–Sept by all vehicles.